Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 If new pages tend to be crawled the same day they’re published, crawl budget is not something webmasters need to focus on.

-In a few words, if you don’t have a big site, with thousand of URLs, you don’t have to worry about it.
+✅ In a few words, if you don’t have a big site, with thousands of URLs, you don’t have to worry about it.

 However, if you want to know more about it, keep reading!